Sexual harassment is a form of discrimination that violates Title VII of the Civil Rights Act of 1964.

 - When an individual experiences sexual harassment, they should use the complaint system and recommended procedures as spelled out in the sexual harassment policy of their employer.
 The investigation should be conducted as spelled out in the handbook.

 - The employer has the responsibility to take each complaint of sexual harassment seriously and investigate.
-The investigation should follow these steps listed in How to Address Sexual Harassment Charges.

 - Following the investigation of the harassment complaint, no retaliation is permitted, regardless of the outcome of the investigation.
 The employer must in no way treat the employee who filed the complaint differently than other employees are treated nor change his or her prior-to-the-complaint treatment.
-If it is determined that the employee lied, however, disciplinary action is necessary.